Central Illinois' On-Line Broadcast Museum

 A Lesser Facility is now Planned

-Due to a request filed by Plains TV against competitor WCIA being denied by the FCC, it appeared that Plains made the decision to "punish" viewers by downgrading the plan to build Channel 33.
-The original plan was to build a full-powered television facility that could have brought NBC programming to all of east-central Illinois.
-After the FCC decision, the application for a full-powered UHF station which was filed in 1956 was pulled from consideration.
+Due to a request filed by Plains TV against competitor WCIA being denied by the FCC, it appeared that Plains decided to "punish" viewers by downgrading the plan to build Channel 33.
+The original plan was to build a full-powered television facility that could have brought NBC programming to east-central Illinois.
+After the FCC decision, the application for a full-powered UHF station, filed in 1956, was pulled from consideration.

-Plains Television along with the Balaban brothers was busy purchasing other broadcast properties at the same time.
-It is possible the “downgrading” of the proposed channel 33 may have been to save cash.
-For whatever reason, the building of a television station to serve Champaign-Urbana with “lesser facilities” would finally take place in 1958-1959.
+Plains Television, along with the Balaban brothers, was busy purchasing other broadcast properties at the same time.
+The “downgrading” of the proposed channel 33 may have been to save cash.
+For whatever reason, building a television station to serve Champaign-Urbana with “lesser facilities” would finally occur in 1958-1959.

-By “lesser facilities” the plan would downgrade the power output of what would become WCHU from a proposed 200kw to 5.5kw, and instead of a 650-foot antenna, it would be 150 feet.
-All of a sudden the signal of this proposed east central Illinois property would decrease from a 50-mile radius to a mere 15 miles!
+By “lesser facilities,” the plan would downgrade the power output of what would become WCHU from a proposed 200kw to 5.5kw, and instead of a 650-foot antenna, it would be 150 feet.
+Suddenly, the signal of this proposed east central Illinois property would decrease from a 50-mile radius to a mere 15 miles!

 NBC for Champaign-Urbana, but not much more

-Before WCHU, NBC programming was seen over all of east central Illinois was seen on WCIA and in color too!
-Channel 3 had picked up a secondary affiliation with the network along with its primary affiliation of CBS.
+Before WCHU, NBC programming was seen over all of east central Illinois on WCIA and in color, too!
+Channel 3 had picked up a secondary affiliation with the network and its primary affiliation with CBS.
 This would monopolize the two strongest broadcast networks for WCIA.
-WCIA would air an occasional NBC program such as “Dragnet,” “Grouch Marx-You Bet Your Life,” “Colgate Comedy Hour,” “Your Hit Parade” and other special events from 1953 to 1958.
+WCIA would air an occasional NBC program such as “Dragnet,” “Grouch Marx-You Bet Your Life,” “Colgate Comedy Hour,” “Your Hit Parade,” and other special events from 1953 to 1958.
 It was also WCIA's only source of color programming outside of a very rare CBS color presentation during that period.
-WCIA had converted to broadcast color from network programming in 1955, now with the loss of NBC WCIA would not be able to “show off” to central Illinois color TV viewers.
+WCIA had converted to broadcast color from network programming in 1955; now, with the loss of NBC, WCIA would not be able to “show off” to central Illinois color TV viewers.

 This was also bad news to other east central Illinois NBC viewers.
 Unless you lived in the very near proximity of Champaign, you would lose NBC programming entirely.
-It was also, temporally bad news for those who invested in color televisions throughout the entire area, as WCHU would not broadcast NBC color until 1961.
-Realistically, though, its likely the color quality would have been less than perfect, since Channel 33 would still be re-broadcasting the over-the-air signal of WICS.
-That additional step in the broadcast chain may have distorted the signal of WCHU enough to smear any kind of acceptable color video.
+It was also temporally bad news for those who invested in color televisions throughout the area, as WCHU would not broadcast NBC color until 1961.

-Later in 1958, an application was filed for the construction of a receiving antenna/tower to be located northwest of Champaign in an area that has the highest elevation in Champaign County just north of U.S. 150.
-The application was granted by the FCC for a 150-foot tower/antenna receiver and a microwave link that would relay the off-air signal of WICS to the Inman Hotel in downtown Champaign.
+To address the issue, an application was filed just a short time after its initial sign-on to construct a receiver/microwave link antenna/tower in an area at the highest elevation in Champaign County, northwest of Champaign.
+The FCC granted the application, and a 150-foot tower/antenna was built, along with an off-air receiver and the microwave link that would relay the signal of WICS to the Inman Hotel in downtown Champaign.

-The new link from Springfield would allow WCHU to expand its broadcast day with a much more reliable source of programming.
-On September 13, 1959, Channel 33 would begin its broadcast day at the same time WICS in Springfield would, in time for the broadcast of “Today.”
-It was reported that the station would now begin in “earnest.”
-A special insert in the Champaign-Urbana Courier the following month featured the programming and details on the future plans of the station which was to include some local origination within a newly constructed studio on the second floor of the Inman Hotel.
+With this new link, WCHU expanded its broadcast day with a much more reliable programming source.
+Channel 33 began its broadcast day at the same time as WICS in Springfield on September 13, 1959.
+The station included some local origination within a newly constructed studio on the second floor of the Inman Hotel.

 Here are the people in charge, Mr. and Mrs. Harry Eskew who was placed at the helm of WCHU.
 Harry was formerly at "technical services" at WICS while Mrs. Eskew was the former "Traffic Manager" at WICS.
 She would now be the Office Manager at WCHU.